Raijeee/SleepSync/README.md

 ![](client.png)

-Now that we have the success criterias verified, we can move on to the coding journey.
+Now that we have the success criterias verified, we can move on to the coding.
 ## Works Cited

 1. "The 10 Most Popular Programming Languages to Learn in 2021."
 Northeastern University Graduate Programs, 14 May 2021, www.northeastern.edu/graduate/blog/most-popular-programming-languages/.
 Accessed 28 Mar.
 2022.